 The Permittee shall maintain arrangements with state and local emergency response organizations in compliance with 20.4.1.500 NMAC (incorporating 40 CFR 264.37).
-The Emergency Response contact list is included in Appendix A of Attachment 15.

 The Permittee shall maintain copies and descriptions of the Emergency Coordination Arrangements in the Facility operating record in compliance with Permit Section II.I.1 (Operating Record).
 [20.4.1.500 NMAC (incorporating 40 CFR 264.37(a))]